 In this section we introduce you in a bit more detail to many of the wineries that you might visit.
 Click on the link to find out more information about each winery listed below.

-Planted with Chardonnay in 1994 Waitiri Creek was the first vineyard to be planted on the northern side of State Highway 6.
+Waitiri Creek Wines first planted Chardonnay in 1994 on this site.
 Today the property boasts the iconic 100 year old poplar trees and a beautifully restored old church which in 2018 Cargo Brewery took the lease on the property over and run it as a tasting room and restaurant for their craft beers and both local Bald Hill wines.

 The Kinross Cellar Door is located in Gibbston, along with Kinross Cottages and Bistro (great for a delicious meal!).
 They are the exclusive Cellar Door for five local, boutique and world-renowned wine labels, including their own Kinross label.